Course Syllabus

 - I respond to your messages within 24 hours of receipt during the week.
 If you email me on Friday afternoon, I may only be able to respond on Monday.

-- Sign up for office hours with the reason for your visit here: https://oehme.youcanbook.me.
+- Sign up for office hours with the reason for your visit here: https://oehme.youcanbook.me Links to an external site..

 - Please be respectful and professional in your emails.